David Hechstetter: Early life

-Hechstetter married twice, first to a lady by the name of White, and secondly to a lady named Harrison who was originally from the Duchy of Brunswick.
-One of his wives was treated by the naturalist and physician Martin Lister when she fell ill and Hechstetter wrote to Lister in 1699 when she recovered.

-His son, who succeeded him, was also named David.
-His younger son was named Christopher and his daughters were Mary and Anne.
-Mary's son was David Michel (c.
-1735 – 1805), the member of Parliament for Lyme Regis in the 1780s.

 Career

 David Hechstetter was a director of the Company of Merchant Adventurers of London (the Hamburg Company).
 He was an investor in the Bank, the old East India Company, and the South Sea Company in which he had four votes.
 In 1704, he acquired land at Dancers Hill in Hertfordshire from Thomas Andrews on which the current Dancers Hill House was built around 1750–60.

 He was a justice of the peace for Middlesex and was knighted in 1714.
 He resided at Minchington Hall in Southgate, Middlesex, as lessee from 1714 and purchased land that was part of the Minchington estate from Sir Nicholas Wolstenholme in 1716.